Premier Education

 The effects of sunburn

-Repeated exposure to the sun can cause skin problems, irritation and damage.
+Repeated exposure to the hot sun can cause skin problems, irritation and damage.
+In worst-case scenarios the skin swells badly.

-Children’s delicate skin can become more susceptible to skin cancer if they are exposed to too much sun.
+A more concerning risk is that children’s delicate skin, just like adult skin or darker skin, can become more susceptible to skin cancer in later life if they are exposed to too much sun.

 What can I do if my child is sunburnt?